wxyhly/4dViewer/readme_en.md

 ### Game Tetraspace remake [examples/tetraspace.html](https://wxyhly.github.io/4dViewer/examples/tetraspace.html?en)
 ([Tetraspace](https://rantonels.itch.io/brane) is a free 4D game.
 Here I remade first 12 levels from tetraspace in the example.

-+ Primary goal: Find the small white hypercube floating in the air without jumping, and touch it to get to the next level.
++ Primary goal: Find the small white hypercube floating in the air without jumping.
+Touch it to get to the next level.
 Note: The blue hypercube block can be pushed by walking toward it, and the green hypercube is a laser emitter.
 You cannot touch the emitter and the laser beam.
-+ Advanced goal: Pass through all levels with 3D retina only (without three cross section thumbnails' help)  (you can press the keyboard `C` to turn on the wireframe mode)
++ Advanced goal: Pass through all levels with 3D voxel retina only (without three cross section thumbnails' help)  (you can press the keyboard `C` to turn on the wireframe mode)

-## Make progress in 4D
+## Take Adventure in 4D

 ### 4D version of Minecraft [minecraft4d/](https://wxyhly.github.io/4dViewer/minecraft4d/?en)